-In our first year as an MTW agency, HAWC is focusing on strategies for cost reduction and administrative effectiveness.
-Our community has experienced significant instability and change in the last two years, and our focus on simplifying processes for the agency and for households will bring better understanding and transparency to our work.
+In our first years as an MTW agency, HAWC has focused on strategies for cost reduction and administrative effectiveness.
+In Year 1 we implemented a triennial review schedule for seniors and people with disabilities and simplified multiple aspects of the rent calculation.
+Changes like these create efficiencies for our staff and better understanding and transparency for the households we serve.

+Our second year strategies expand on these approaches.
+We are proposing a simplified utility allowance schedule and a locally designed payment standard that takes into account the differences between market rate and affordable units.
+Both of these activities are designed to consider the conditions of our local community and respond to housing stability needs.
 A full list of the waivers HAWC is proposing, including narrative descriptions and analysis of the impact on households and the agency, is included in Attachment 1.2 50075-MTW Supplement.